Inside a computer

 The CPU is generally a two-inch ceramic square with a silicon chip located inside.
 The chip is usually about the size of a thumbnail.
 The CPU fits into the motherboard's CPU socket, which is covered by the heat sink, an object that absorbs heat from the CPU.

 A processor's speed is measured in megahertz (MHz), or millions of instructions per second; and gigahertz (GHz), or billions of instructions per second.
 A faster processor can execute instructions more quickly.
 However, the actual speed of the computer depends on the speed of many different components—not just the processor.

 There are many processor manufacturers for personal computers, but the most well-known ones are Intel and AMD.

 The motherboard is the computer's main circuit board.
-It's a thin plate that holds the CPU, memory, connectors for the hard drive and optical drives, expansion cards to control the video and audio, as well as connections to your computer's ports (such as the USB ports).
+It's a thin plate that holds the CPU, memory, connectors for the hard drive and optical drives, expansion cards to control the video and audio, and connections to your computer's ports (such as USB ports).
 The motherboard connects directly or indirectly to every part of the computer.

 The power supply unit in a computer converts the power from the wall outlet to the type of power needed by the computer.
 It sends power through cables to the motherboard and other components.